dropbox/stone/README.rst

 operates over HTTP.
 Stone does not come with nor enforce any particular RPC framework.

-Stone makes some assumptions about the data types supported in the serialization format and target programming language.
+Stone makes some assumptions about the data types supported in target programming languages.
 It's assumed that there is a capacity for representing dictionaries (unordered string keys -> value), lists, numeric types, and strings.
-The intention is for Stone to map to a multitude of serialization formats from JSON to more space-efficient representations.

-Stone assumes that a route (or API endpoint) can have its request and response types defined without relation to each other.
+Stone assumes that a route (or API endpoint) can have its argument and result types defined without relation to each other.
 In other words, the type of response does not change based on the input to the endpoint.
 An exception to this rule is afforded for error responses.